jacoblapworth/akahu-sdk-swift/src/react/toggle.md

 ### Other Supported Layouts

-We recommend using the `form` layout when using a toggle in a form, and the `fullwidth` layout to specify that the children should grow to fill the space made available to the Toggle.
+We recommend using the `form` layout when there is a toggle inside a form.
+This provides vertical padding, line height and full width styles.
+The `fullwidth` layout will allow children to fill the space made available to the Toggle.
+It's worth noting this layout will only provide full width styles and not the padding and line height settings as the `form` layout does.

 You can also choose not to specify a layout, if the markup of your toggle content has more complicated requirements.